 I’ve written before about grading with Google forms and I continue my love affair.
 It makes things so much simpler.
 I love a good scoring guide (it fosters the transparency I seek with my students and I think developing it helps make me a better teacher) and using the form means I don’t have to do any math.
 But as any writing teacher knows the real work is always in the form of commentary, but this semester I have revised my strategy and focus on just giving three pieces of advice rather than overwhelming the student with feedback.
 It is amazing how this approach combined with my supported learning structure has streamlined grading for me.

+Grading doesn’t have to be a nightmare if you cede control, provide support, and employ a system.
 What are your favorite tips, tricks, and tactics for easing the pain of grading?